matrix-org/dendrite/docs/FAQ.md

 Possibly - Dendrite does have some application service support but it is not well tested.
 Please let us know by raising a GitHub issue if you try it and run into problems.

+## Is it possible to prevent communication with the outside world?

+Yes, you can do this by disabling federation - set `disable_federation` to `true` in the `global` section of the Dendrite configuration file.

+## Should I use PostgreSQL or SQLite for my databases?

+Please use PostgreSQL wherever possible, especially if you are planning to run a homeserver that caters to more than a couple of users.

 ## Dendrite is using a lot of CPU

 Generally speaking, you should expect to see some CPU spikes, particularly if you are joining or participating in large rooms.
 However, constant/sustained high CPU usage is not expected - if you are experiencing that, please join `#dendrite-dev:matrix.org` and let us know, or file a GitHub issue.